JorgenVatle/Meteor-Nuxt/README.md

 responsibilities.

 We use Nuxt for it's excellent SSR capabilities with Vue.
 Something Meteor really can't do very well.
-And we use Meteor for it's awesome DDP client and server.
+Meteor is used simply for what it does do very well, DDP.

 ## Installation
 ```bash